shaun5wlk/shaun5wlk.github.io/_posts/2018-12-03-information bottleneck.md

 ---
-layout:post
+layout: post
-title:"How do we understand Information Bottleneck?"
+title: "How do we understand Information Bottleneck?"
 subtitle: 'A good measure to evaluate your network'
 author: "Zpl"
 header-style: text